Feyerabend/bb/workbook/ch06/extend/README.md

 and postconditions provide insights into automating or augmenting the test-writing process inherent to TDD?

+Testing identifies problems and improves reliability but does not guarantee perfection.
+Logic-based methods on the other hand can theoretically ensure correctness but are not universally applicable or scalable.

 To explore these questions, the project focuses on two key areas: integrating constraints into programming languages and implementing preconditions and postconditions.
 These mechanisms aim to create programs that are not only functionally correct but also capable